 The technical key: how mastery of Move and Type defines a battle ⚔️

 The battle analysis reveals a precise use of type and move advantages.
 Infernape combined Fire Punch and Flare Blitz to exploit the weaknesses of Ash's Pokémon, while its speed allowed it to dodge attacks like Torterra's Earthquake.
 Flint also managed his Pokémon's stamina with tactical breaks between attacks, using moves like Flamethrower to maintain pressure.
-This approach demonstrates that, at the high competitive level, mastery of move coverage and energy management can outweigh the number of Pokémon on the team.
+This approach demonstrates that, at the high competitive level, mastery of move coverage and energy management can overcome the number of Pokémon on a team.

 The day Ash discovered that having six Pokémon is useless 😅